des-science/DES-SN5YR/README.md

 # DES-SN5YR_DataRelease
 Data Release for the DES Supernova 5yr Cosmological analysis.
-Extra documentation and tutorials available at https://desdrtest.readthedocs.io/en/main/
+Extra documentation and tutorials will be available soon at the "readthedoc" associated page.

 ### Summary and Overview of this Github folder